sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### cloud availability-zones

-Lists the available availability zones in a region.
+Lists all availability zones available in the specified cloud provider region.

 **Required Options**